intel/intel-extension-for-transformers/media/docs/programming_guidelines.md

 ## The Key Things for Better Performance
 Intel® XeTLA provides the basic building block of GEMM unit; however, it still needs to implement the kernel carefully for the better perforamnce in both algorithm and hardware level.
-1. Number of work-group / sub-group
+1. Number of group / subgroup
 2. K slicing algorithm
 3. Reuse register for post operations
 4. Data sharing through shared local memory